Family & Divorce

 T: +44 (0)20 7406 1642

-She has particular experience in advising on big-money and big-name divorces.
+She has particular experience and expertise in advising on big-money and big-name divorces.
 She is able to advise on cross-border money matters and has a particular interest in trusts and pensions.
-Her practice covers divorce, separation, civil partnerships, pre- and post-nuptial agreements, co-habitation agreements, children issues, abductions and international law.
+Her practice covers divorce, separation, civil partnerships, pre and post-nuptial agreements, co-habitation agreements, children issues, abductions and international law.
+She works with the leading Family Law silks.

-She established the family team at Wedlake Bell in November 2011, which she currently leads.
-She previously established and headed a Legal 500 number one Family Department in the South East.
-She is a member of Resolution (formerly Solicitors Family Law Association) where she was one of the first accredited specialists in high net worth financial matters and child abductions, and is also accredited by Resolution as with a particular specialism in Advanced Financial Provision II.
+She currently leads the family team at Wedlake Bell which she established in November 2011.
+She previously established and headed a former Legal 500 number one family department in the South East.
+She is a member of Resolution (formerly Solicitors Family Law Association) where she was one of the first accredited specialists in high net worth financial matters and child abductions.
 She is a past trustee of Surrey Family Mediation and a former Vice Chairman of the British South African Law Association.
-She is a named leading individual in London in Family Law in Chambers UK.

-She is one of the few solicitor arbitrators and a member of the Chartered Institute of Arbitrators.
-She is able to guide clients to a more speedy and cost effective manner of adjudicating matters rather than to resort to the court process which can be protracted and public.
+As a member of the Chartered Institute of Arbitrators, she is able to guide clients, where appropriate, to a more speedy and cost effective manner of adjudicating matters rather than to resort to the court process which can be protracted, public and extremely stressful.

 In March 2015, Charmaine was widely quoted on the Wyatt post-divorce pay out, including: BBC News, the Press Association, Mail online, the Evesham Journal, Stroud Life, the Western Daily Press and the Tewkesbury Admag alongside interviews for BBC Radio Five Live, ITV, BBC, and many other publications.